-At our first DataOps Ghent Meetup of 2021 we had the opportunity to learn more about DataOps in FinTech.
-The second speaker of the night was Jos Gheerardyn, co-founder and CEO of Yields.io, creators of Chiron, an AI Platform for model risk management that uses AI for real-time model testing and validation on an enterprise-wide scale for financial institutions like banking.
+At our first DataOps Ghent Meetup of 2021, we had the opportunity to learn more about DataOps in FinTech.
+The second speaker of the night was Jos Gheerardyn, co-founder and CEO of Yields.io, creators of Chiron, an AI Platform for model risk management that uses AI for real-time model testing and validation on an enterprise-wide scale financial institutions like banking.

-Yields.io is determined to instil trust in the planet's most impactful algorithms and make tools that help users and developers of models ensure their models live up to their standards.
+Yields.io is determined to instil trust in the planet's most impactful algorithms and make tools that help users and developers ensure their models live up to their standards.

-“Data is today's new oil, it’s the oil of the industry.
-It’s what many industries are consuming to generate value.” - Jos Gheerardyn
+“Data is today's new oil, and it’s the oil of the industry.
+It’s what many industries are consuming to generate value.” - Jos Gheerardyn.

-We can compare data to oil in the 18th century, because its value and potential are apparent, but it requires processing to create value.
-Those who put their time in the process of learning to extract, refine, and utilize Data, will receive a great ROTI (Return On Time Invested), as it did for the oil industry.
+We can compare data to oil in the 18th century because its value and potential are apparent, but it requires processing to create value.
+Those who put their time in the process of learning to extract, refine, and utilise Data will receive a great ROTI (Return On Time Invested), as it did for the oil industry.

 How Data drives value